My framing recommendations for your new Good Art art print.

 The ideal framing option is to have your artworks professionally framed.
 A quality solid timber frame and the use of glass brings out the best in any artwork.

 Large prints, due to their size are more prone to damage.
 My advice would be to take your print to your framers unopened where they will handle it with the upmost care and have it framed up for you quickly and beautifully.

-Shane is so kindly spoken and has given me the best framing advice.
-He is a master of his trade and a talented artist.
+Shane and Andie are so kindly spoken and have both given me the best framing advice.
+They are masters of their trade and talented artists.

-Check out his artwork and the artwork of many other local artists whilst you're in store.
+Check out their artwork and the artwork of many other local artists whilst you're in store.

 If a ready-made frame suits your needs.
 Here are a few options;